Adefolajuwon/QueryAssist/README.md

 - [Contributors](#contributors)

 ## Introduction
-The **CampusBOLT** is a robust solution designed to assist students with administrative queries using RAG and LLMs.
+The **Query asssit** is a robust solution designed to assist students with administrative queries using RAG and LLMs.
 It serves as a virtual advisor, providing timely and accurate information, making the administrative process more efficient and student-friendly.

 ## Features
 - **Uses Mistral large model/Groq**: Groq helps in faster inference speeds, whilst Mistral gives a slightly accurate answer, based on user's need.